vamseeachanta/digitalmodel/docs/ansys/aqwa/tutorials/02_ship_with_piers.md

   - Make the external lid surface normal to point upwards
   - Associate external lid with one of the components i.e. Pier

+- Shared Topology:
+  - Put the following objects in a single component:
+    - Pier
+    - PierBase
+    - External Lid
+  - Share topoology between all objects in Pier

 ### Workbench

 Steps in workbench are given in this section.